The Avengers (TV series): Series 4–5 (1965–1967)

 The show was sold to the American Broadcasting Company (ABC) in 1965, and The Avengers became one of the first British series to be aired on prime-time US television.
 The US ABC network paid the then-unheard-of sum of $2 million for the first 26 episodes.
 The average budget for each episode was reportedly £56,000, which was high for the British industry.
 The fourth series aired in the US from March to the beginning of September 1966.
 Each episode still finished with the logo of ABC Weekend TV.

 The US deal meant that the producers could afford to start shooting the series on 35mm film, with production transferring from ABC's television studios in Teddington to the Associated British film studios in Elstree.
 The use of film, rather than the videotape of the earlier episodes, was essential, because British 405-line video was technically incompatible with the US NTSC videotape format.
 Filmed productions were standard on US prime-time television at the time.
-The Avengers continued to be produced in black and white.
+The Avengers continued to be produced in black-and-white.

 The transfer to film meant that episodes would be shot using the single-camera setup, giving the production greater flexibility.
 The use of film production and the single-camera production style allowed more sophisticated visuals and camera angles, and more outdoor location shots, all of which greatly improved the look of the series.
 As was standard on British television filmed production through the 1960s, all location work on Series 4 was shot mute, with the soundtrack created in post-production.
 Dialogue scenes were filmed in the studio, leading to some jumps between location and studio footage.

-New female partner Mrs Emma Peel (Diana Rigg) debuted in October 1965.
+New female partner Mrs. Emma Peel (Diana Rigg) debuted in October 1965.
 The name of the character derived from a comment by writers, during development, that they wanted a character with "man appeal".
 In an early attempt to incorporate this concept into the character's name, she was called "Samantha Peel", shortened to the awkward "Mantha Peel".
 Eventually, the writers began referring to the idea by the verbal shorthand "M. Appeal", which gave rise to the character's ultimate name.
-Emma Peel, whose husband went missing while flying over the Amazon, retained the self-assuredness of Gale, combined with superior fighting skills, intelligence and a contemporary fashion sense.